The Terrifying Ten

 Rauschenberg and Johns: The Blurring of Art and Life, through Feb.
 17; Western Art Associates: Celebrating 50 Years, through March 17; Wondrous Worlds: Art and Islam Through Time and Place, through May 26; Mexican Photographers, Mexican Views, through June 9; and Early American Modernism: The Decade of the Armory Show, through Aug.
 25. Call for times and ticket prices.
 1625 N. Central Ave., Phoenix, phxart.org, 602-257-1222.

 Pueblo Grande Museum

 Find out how archaeologists rediscover history from pieces of pottery in Fragments: Broken Bowls Tell More Tales, through Aug.
 31. M-Sa, 9 a.m.-4:45 p.m.; Su, 1-4:45 p.m. $6, adults; $5, seniors; $3, children 6-17; free, children 5 and younger.
 4619 E. Washington St., Phoenix, pueblogrande.com, 602-495-0901.
 A lecture series on Technology in Archaeology: LASERS (Link.
 Archaeology.
 Science.
 Entertainment.
 Research.
 Scholarship.) takes place at noon Fridays, Feb.
 1-22.

 River of Time Museum

-Guests can trace the steps of ancient people who passed through the area, with exhibits focusing on Fort McDowell, Fountain Hills, the Yavapai people and Four Peaks Amethyst Mine.
-Call for times. $3, adults; $2, seniors; $1, children 5-12.
-12901 N. La Montana Blvd., Fountain Hills, riveroftimemuseum.org, 480-837-2612.
+Guests learn about water and its ongoing role in shaping Arizona, plus the future of water sustainability in the desert, with exhibits focusing on Fountain Hills, the Fort McDowell Yavapai Nation and Verde communities.
+Call for times. $5, adults; $4, seniors; $3, children 6-12.
+12901 N. La Montana Blvd., Fountain Hills, rotmuseum.org, 480-837-2612.